 An example cited by the Star involves Jeff Kolkman, a 38-year-old truck driver for Green Transportation who was known as a safe driver.
 That reputation ended last year when Kolkman, who was driving a semi-truck about 70 mph on an interstate outside West Terre Haute, Indiana, focused his attention on a tablet computer, not the traffic in front of him.

 Witnesses reported his truck barely slowed down when it plowed into a 2014 Toyota Camry, obliterating the vehicle and killing four people inside.
 Green Transportation trucks are equipped with video cameras, which showed Kolkman was virtually motionless as the truck rear ended the Toyota, while wreckage flew in the air.
 The truck did not have an automatic braking system, which may have reduced the speed of the truck and prevented or mitigated the damage.

 Some truck companies are offering automatic braking systems on their new models.
 Automatic breaking systems can also be retrofitted onto existing trucks.
 Just because government doesn’t mandate a safety feature on a truck, a truck owner may be negligent if it chooses not to purchase it, if truck accidents occur and injuries happen as a result.

 If you have been injured in an accident involving a commercial truck, call Scott Fegley at the Fegley Law Firm, (215) 493-8287, send an email at [email protected] or fill out our contact form.
-Mr. Fegley has 32 years of person injury litigation experience.
+Mr. Fegley has over years of person injury litigation experience.
 He and his staff, located in Bucks County, PA, explain the legal process so they are neither mystifying nor intimidating, and they keep you informed so you are never in the dark about the status of your case.
 The caring and professional staff will be available to help you when you need us.
 The Fegley Law Firm’s goal is simply to give you peace of mind.